Limits - Thunderbird

-Thunderbird still has a very old bug (from 2004) that prevents it from displaying a child folder if the total length of the child folder's relative path exceeds 128 bytes.
+Bug 249807 prevents Thunderbird from displaying a child folder if the total length of the child folder's relative path exceeds 128 bytes.
 The relative path is the distance from the top (root) of the profile directory (not the total path length).

 With local folders (POP accounts) you normally can't create a folder hierarchy that you can't fully use.
-However, that's not true for IMAP accounts since you could create it using webmail, and not be able to download all of the headers due to it exceeding the maximum path length.
-This limit doesn't apply to a Subscribe window in a IMAP account since it just lists what folders exist on the mail server (its not downloading headers).
+However, that's not true for IMAP accounts since you can create it using webmail, and then not be able to download all of the headers due to it exceeding the maximum path length.
+This limit doesn't apply to a Subscribe window in a IMAP account since it just lists what folders exist on the mail server (it is not downloading headers).

 If you use View -> Sort by -> Threaded and select more than 500 messages it will not list more than 500 conversations in the message pane.
 If you reach that limit you should see something like These messages take up: 14.4 MB.
 (Note: 1287 messages are selected, the first 500 are shown) if you scroll to the bottom of the message pane.

 There is no known limit to the number of message filters.
 It has been tested that even 10,000 filters can be managed properly in the Filter list dialog.
 However, message filters have a limit of 50 custom headers.

 Number of recent folders